Arwed-M/inu/README.md

 ## Features

 **Inu** is a simple localization tool for Flutter applications.
-It's based on a class generation from structured YAML files containing all Strings for the application.
+It's based on class generation from structured YAML files containing all Strings for the application.

 A locale class is generated from every locale file.
-Once generated, you can access the Strings from a **Inu** class instance.
+Once generated, you can access the Strings from an **Inu** inheriting class instance.

 ## Getting started

-All localization files should have the same [YAML-Map structure](#structure-of-locale-files).
+All localization files should have the same [YAML-map structure](#structure-of-locale-files).
 The value of each key should contain the translated String for each language.

-- place all your localization files in a directory ```assets/translations/```
+- place all your localization files in the directory ```assets/translations/```
 - add **Inu** to your dependencies in your Flutter app with ```flutter pub add inu```
 - run ```dart run inu:init``` to generate the locale classes for the first time

 ## Usage

 **Inu** creates an abstract class called **Inu**, which every other locale class implements.
-This class is generated from the main language used during development (most likely English).
+This class is generated from the main language used during development.

-If you dont provide any translations, the Strings from the **Inu** class are used as a "fallback locale".
+If you don't provide any translations, the Strings from the **Inu** class are used (like a "fallback locale").

 If you have added more Strings to your locale files you can run
 ```sh